tailhook/ns-env-config/README.md

 $ RUST_NS=std ./your-app
 ```

-Since standard library resolver is not asynchronous we run in a thread pool.
+Since standard library resolver is not asynchronous we run resolver
+in a thread pool.

 Parameters:

-`poll_ivl` -- polling interval for subscriptions in seconds, default `1`
+* `poll_ivl` -- polling interval for subscriptions in seconds, default `1`
-`threads` -- number of threads for name resolution, default `4`
+* `threads` -- number of threads for name resolution, default `4`

 Biggest declaration is something like this: